isomerpages/mlaw-corp/news/speeches/_posts/2023-04-17-post-Welcome Address by SPS at the IFFRO Asia Pacific Meeting.md

 {:start="14"}
 14.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; These technologies have been immensely beneficial but have been confronted by copyright rules that never anticipated them.

-	(a)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For instance, search tools such as Google Books have been immensely useful, but because they require the making of digital copies, they cannot legally exist without some sort of accommodation from rights-holders and from the copyright system.
+    (a) For instance, search tools such as Google Books have been immensely useful, but because they require the making of digital copies, they cannot legally exist without some sort of accommodation from rights-holders and from the copyright system.
 And it took a decade before the US courts eventually ruled that Google Books’ uses of copyrighted works were non-infringing fair uses.

-	(b)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Other areas, such as digital lending, are still developing today, and the framework to licence and enable these uses is still being fought over abroad.
+    (b) Other areas, such as digital lending, are still developing today, and the framework to licence and enable these uses is still being fought over abroad.

 {:start="15"}
 15.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; As each new way of using copyright works emerges, it presents a challenge, but also an opportunity, for rights-holders and CMOs.

-	(a)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Fair, practical, and reasonable licensing terms can accommodate and unlock the value of these new technologies and uses, while delivering revenue to rights-holders.
+    (a) Fair, practical, and reasonable licensing terms can accommodate and unlock the value of these new technologies and uses, while delivering revenue to rights-holders.

-	(b)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Conversely, a failure to do so can lead to these new possibilities withering on the vine, to everyone’s detriment.
+    (b) Conversely, a failure to do so can lead to these new possibilities withering on the vine, to everyone’s detriment.

 {:start="16"}
 16.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It’s worth learning from the experience of the music industry, which faced its own challenges and opportunities with digital copies, piracy, and changing business models.

-	(a)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In 1998, the Recording Industry Association of America sought to prevent the sale of one of the first commercially successful MP3 player devices, the Rio.
+    (a) In 1998, the Recording Industry Association of America sought to prevent the sale of one of the first commercially successful MP3 player devices, the Rio.
 The lawsuit did not succeed.

-	(b)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; At the time, global recorded music industry revenues stood at US$22.3bn, entirely due to the sale of physical copies.
+    (b) At the time, global recorded music industry revenues stood at US$22.3bn, entirely due to the sale of physical copies.
 Since the industry relied entirely on and was built around the sale of physical copies, it was all too easy for the industry to see digital as an existential threat to its business.

-	(c)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Compare this to 2022, when the recorded music industry reported global revenues of US$26.2bn.
+    (c) Compare this to 2022, when the recorded music industry reported global revenues of US$26.2bn.

-									i.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; US$17.6bn, or two-thirds of all revenue, comes from music streaming alone.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; An additional US$2.5bn, or just under 10%, came from performance rights.
+									i.
+US$17.6bn, or two-thirds of all revenue, comes from music streaming alone. ii.
+An additional US$2.5bn, or just under 10%, came from performance rights.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Physical sales now only account for US$4.6bn, or under 20%.
+                iii.
+Physical sales now only account for US$4.6bn, or under 20%.

-	(d)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This transformation was not easy.
+    (d) This transformation was not easy.
 It took years for the initial resistance to be overcome, for the industry to figure out new business models that worked, and for things to turn around and for revenues to grow again.
 But the industry is now benefiting from it, and even seeing double-digit gains as it capitalises on new markets and new licensing opportunities.

-	(e)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; And with today’s music streaming offers, the public now has access to a much wider range of music, on much better terms, than ever before.
+    (e) And with today’s music streaming offers, the public now has access to a much wider range of music, on much better terms, than ever before.
 It’s quite possible that the world would have had none of this if the RIAA had succeeded in blocking the sale of the Rio and other hardware MP3 players back in 1998.

 {:start="17"}
 17.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Change is often threatening and uncomfortable, but it brings new opportunities as well – opportunities to innovate, to do things better, and sometimes even to do something completely new.